Eggs on the Keto Diet 101

 - Vitamin D(21%)

 - Iron (6%)

 - Magnesium (2%)

 What about the Cholesterol in Eggs?

-Actually Eggs improve your cholesterol profile and do not increase your risk of heart disease.
+Actually Eggs improve your cholesterol profile and there is no scientific evidence that it will increase your risk of heart disease.

 Those old theories have long been debunked.